 9. Illness

-How to Soothe Your Sick Baby
+How To Soothe Your Sick Baby

 If your infant seems sick, contact your pediatrician to schedule a checkup or learn about possible treatment options.
 At home, ensure your little one gets plenty of sleep and hydrates with breastmilk or formula.
-You can also turn to a cold-mist humidifier to moisten the air and ease potential congestion.
+You can also turn to a cold-mist humidifier to moisten the air and ease potential congestion.37

 10. Colic

-So, you’ve fed your fussy newborn, checked their diaper, and made sure they’re not in pain, but their excessive crying still hasn’t come to a halt?
-This could signify that your baby has colic, defined as crying for three or more hours a day, at least three days a week, throughout three weeks or longer in an otherwise healthy infant.18
+So, you’ve fed your fussy newborn, checked their diaper, and made sure they’re not in pain, but their excessive crying still hasn’t come to a halt.
+This could signify that your baby has colic — defined as crying for three or more hours a day, at least three days a week, throughout three weeks or longer in an otherwise healthy infant.18 This intense period of distress is predictable and occurs around the same time each day (usually in the evening).
+It may include inconsolable crying that seems more like screaming or an expression of pain, skin flushing, or body tension.
+(Think: clenched fists, an arched back, stiffened joints.)18

-How to Comfort Your Colicky Newborn
+How To Comfort Your Colicky Newborn

 Although a fussy baby’s excessive wails can be a confusing, overwhelming, and challenging experience for new parents, there are some helpful ways to soothe your baby.
-It may not end the crying completely, but it can let your little one know you’re by their side.
-Try to comfort them with warm baths, a pacifier, swaddling, cuddling, and playing comforting lullabies and nursery rhymes.20 It’s important to remind yourself that a colicky child is not a reflection of your parenting and that you’re doing the absolute best you can.
+These may not end the crying completely, but they can let your little one know that you’re by their side.
+Try to comfort them with warm baths, a pacifier, swaddling, cuddling, and playing comforting lullabies and nursery rhymes.20 Also, refer back to the 5 S’s.

 A fussy baby can increase a new parent’s stress levels, but there are signs to look for quickly and address.
-When in doubt, check your baby’s diaper, look for physical cues that they’re hungry, make sure their temperature is okay, and give them a good burping after eating.
+When in doubt, check your baby’s diaper, look for physical cues that they’re hungry, make sure their temperature is okay, and give them a good burping after they eat.
 If all these areas are in good order, and you feel like you’ve tried everything to soothe your baby, don’t hesitate to ask for help.
-Contact your baby’s pediatrician for guidance on how to help ease their fussiness or look for signs that it could be something more.
+Contact your baby’s pediatrician for guidance on how to ease their fussiness or look for signs that it could be something more.